 navy

-Data from the International Institute for Strategic Studies shows that the U.S. has by far the largest nuclear-powered fleet worldwide.
-Russia has under half the number of nuclear-powered submarines, and China roughly half again.
-Nuclear-powered submarines do not necessarily mean nuclear-armed but also those fuelled by a nuclear reactor rather than by diesel-electric propulsion.
+Data from the International Institute for Strategic Studies' publication The Military Balance shows that the U.S. has by far the largest nuclear-powered fleet worldwide at 66.
+Russia has less than half the number of nuclear-powered submarines, around 30, while China had 12 at the start of 2024.
+Nuclear-powered submarines do not necessarily mean nuclear-armed but those fuelled by a nuclear reactor rather than by diesel-electric propulsion.
+However, the powerful vessels are often also used for this purpose.

 Any more questions?